 Names of various furniture shapes don't come any more interesting than the "slipper chair."
 It sounds feminine and romantic and seems like something that would be in a bedroom.
 But what exactly is a slipper chair?
-It's actually ubiquitous and you've almost certainly seen bunches of these in your lifetime.
+It's ubiquitous, and you've almost certainly seen bunches of these in your lifetime.
 A slipper chair is simply an armless upholstered chair that has short legs so that it sits closer to the ground.

 Slipper Chair History